-From Kerry to Georgia - Shanahan's history-making American Football journey
+From Kerry to Georgia - Shanahan's history-making American football journey

 "I'm glad I had two other games before Clemson because that was such a big stage.
 But you want to enjoy the moment.
 I remember walking out for the warm-ups and looking around and it was really cool.
 But you just have to bring yourself back down to earth.
 I mean, you're just kicking a ball - keep it as simple as you can."

-And while he may be the first Irish punter to take this route into College Football, he can see it becoming a future trend, judging by the correspondence he's received since his move Stateside.
+And while he may be the first Irish punter to take this route into college football, he can see it becoming a future trend, judging by the correspondence he's received since his move Stateside.

 "I get probably five or six messages a week from 16, 17-year-old gaelic footballers asking me what to do and videos of them kicking American footballs.
 I definitely won't be the last one."